Do you get a Student Visa Refusal even after Providing Ample Documents? Find Out Why Here!

 2. Your English language proficiency

-Some Student visa applicants are required to provide the results of an English language test.
-It could be in the form of an IELTS certificate, Pearson Test, TOEFL IBT, or another test which is recognized by the Australian Immigration Department.
-If you do not meet the minimum required score, your visa might be rejected.
-Or in some other cases, your visa might also be refused if you happen to submit a fake certificate of your English language test.
+If you do not meet the minimum required score, your student visa might be refused.
+Or in some cases, your visa will also be refused if you happen to submit a bogus certificate of your English language test.

-If you are not confident about your English proficiency, it is suggested that you take an English language course in Australia prior to your main study at the vocational or degree level.
-It might ease you to achieve a certain level of English proficiency when you are in Australia, where English is being used for 24/7.
+If you are not confident about your English proficiency, it is suggested that you take an English language course in Australia prior to your principal course of study.
+It might make it easier for you to achieve a certain level of English proficiency when you are in Australia, where English is your native language.

 3. Your reason to study in Australia

-In related to the GTE, you have to decide your study carefully by discussing it with your family or your trusted education agent, because it will soon lead you to your visa application and your future career as the outcome.
+In relation to the GTE, you have to decide your course of study carefully by discussing it with your family or your trusted education agent, because it will soon lead you to your visa application and the outcome will affect your future career.

-Is there any other concern from the Australian Immigration Department when processing my student visa application?
+Are there other criteria the Australian Immigration Department uses when processing your student visa application?

 Sometimes the interview session conducted by the Australian Immigration Department may result in the visa not being granted.
 It may happen if the student seemed tense or did not answer all questions honestly & correctly when asked, and the purpose of the intended stay will be considered to be not genuine.

-A previous record of the applicant’s visa history may also caused Australian Student Visa Refusal, i.e. if the applicant has stayed illegally in Australia or a country other than Australia.
+A previous record of the applicant’s visa history may also cause Australian Student Visa Refused, i.e. if the applicant has stayed illegally in Australia or a country other than Australia.

 What should I do after receiving a student visa refusal?

-If an Australian student visa refusal happens, the Australian migration law allows you to re-apply this visa.
-Many applicants whose visa has been rejected obtain a new visa, of the same or a different subclass, after being rejected before.
+The Australian migration law allows you to re-apply for this visa.
+Many applicants whose visa has been refused obtain a new visa, of the same or a different subclass, after being visa refused before.

-If you are unsure of how you should proceed with the new student visa, or if you want to discuss your visa refusal matter, you can contact education ONE Australia through email at [email protected] or via phone on at +618 6102 1118 (Perth Office), +612 800 54777 (Sydney Office), +613 9010 6100 (Melbourne Office).
-Our professional consultants, along with our in-house Australian Registered Migration Agents, ONEderland Consulting, will give you an insight into the possibility of your next visa application.
+If you are unsure of how you should proceed with the new student visa, or if you want to discuss your visa refusal matter, you can book a FREE Consultation NOW with one of our Career Development Consultants or contact us through email at [email protected] or via phone at 1300 083 663.
+Our professional consultants, along with our in-house Australian Registered Migration Agents of ONE derland Consulting, will give you an insight into the possibility of your next visa application.